ceyzaguirre4/backtracklib/README.md

 All user entered heuristics and optimizations should be implemented in ` calculate_posibles_func `.
 A general rule of thumb to having a somewhat optimized algorithm is to build ` calculate_posibles_func ` in such a way that `basecase` has to check as little conditions as possible.

 In some problems inputs can be subdivided into discrete sets of elements such that no posible answer will ever have two elements of the same set (ie. in the above example no two queens will ever be in the same column).
 In these cases its generally more efficient to only have ` calculate_posibles_func ` return valid elements of one set instead of all valid elements.
-Future versions of this module will implement this automatically.
+Future versions of this module will (hopefully) implement this automatically.

 If a discretization such as described in the paragraph above is possible then the algorithm can be further optimized by ordering the sets in such a way that ` calculate_posibles_func ` will access first the sets with the most elements.
 Future versions of this module will also implement this automatically.